 Childhood obesity has more than doubled in children and quadrupled in adolescents in the past 30 years.

 Autism increased 119%, from 1 in 150 children in 2000 to 1 in 68 in 2009.
 More commonly known today as austistic spectrum disorder (ASD), it is the fastest growing developmental disability in this country.

 Nobody seems to have the answer.
 But one doctor and team of researchers have stumbled upon something potentially ground-breaking.

 Our bodies are teeming with bacteria, inside and out.
 While there are about 30 trillion human cells, there are more than 100 trillion bacterial and fungal cells that make up the human body.
 We are, therefore, more bacterial than human.
+(Update: scientists from Canada and Israel have busted this oft-repeated myth.)
 We co-exist with a virtual ecosystem of microscopic flora, and like all ecosystems, diversity is crucial to its healthy existence.

-And that's where Dr. Martin Blaser's important work comes in.
+That's where Dr. Martin Blaser's important work comes in.
 Author of Missing Microbes, Dr. Blaser and his team have been studying the impact of antibiotics on our micro flora.
-His research has directly linked missing protective bacteria to an increase in obesity, hay fever, asthma and GERD (esophageal reflux), and is now continuing into autism, Type 1 diabetes, and food allergies.
+His research has directly linked missing protective bacteria to an increase in obesity, hay fever, asthma and GERD (esophageal reflux), and his team's research is now looking into autism, Type 1 diabetes, food allergies, and other auto-immune disorders.